emilyjoyng/presidentialspeech/README.md

 # presidentialspeeches
-Comparing two presidential speeches using wordcount.
+Analyzing a presidential speech using wordcount.